Luxiyalu/quick-poses-gallery/README.md

 ## Deployment

-This repo is auto deployed to [Vercel Platform](https://vercel.com/) on master push.
+This repo is auto deployed to [Vercel Platform](https://vercel.com/) on `main` branch push.
 It's set up in a similar way to heroku.